Climate change - driving forces

 |Emissions from international shipping and aviation are assigned to the countries where the associated fuel is purchased regardless of where the purchasing company is based.||Emissions from international shipping and aviation are assigned to the countries where the airline/shipping company is based, regardless of where the emission takes place.|

 Note: National and EU totals differ between the two approaches, as different boundaries apply.
-GHG inventories include international aviation and maritime transport (international bunker fuels) as memorandum items, which means that they are excluded from national totals reported.
+GHG emission inventories include international aviation and maritime transport (international bunker fuels) as memorandum items, which means that they are excluded from national totals reported.
 However, they are included in air emissions accounts totals.
-Therefore total emissions reported in GHG inventory databases can differ significantly from the total reported in air emissions accounts for countries with a large international aircraft and/or shipping fleet.
+Therefore total emissions reported in GHG emission inventory databases can differ significantly from the total reported in air emissions accounts for countries with a large international aircraft and/or shipping fleet.

 Source: dedicated section on climate change related statistics

-Significant differences between the totals for GHG inventories and air emissions accounts may occur in certain countries where very large resident businesses engage in international water and air transport services.
+Significant differences between the totals for GHG emission inventories and air emissions accounts may occur in certain countries where very large resident businesses engage in international water and air transport services.
 For instance, in Denmark, carbon dioxide emissions reported in the accounts are more than 2 times the amount of emissions reported in inventories.
-This difference is due to a very large Danish shipping business, which operates vessels worldwide, and hence bunkers most of its fuel and emits most of its emissions outside Denmark.
-These emissions abroad are not accounted for in the Danish GHG inventory, but they are included in the air emissions accounts.
-For the EU as a whole, the differences between totals from the GHG inventories and the air emissions accounts are much less pronounced.
+This difference is due to a very large Danish shipping company, which operates vessels worldwide, and hence bunkers most of its fuel and emits most of its emissions outside Denmark.
+These emissions abroad are not accounted for in the Danish GHG emission inventory, but they are included in the air emissions accounts.
+For the EU as a whole, the differences between totals from the GHG emission inventories and the air emissions accounts are much less pronounced.

 For the agricultural data on livestock and manure production: 'swine' excludes wild swine, and 'bovine animals' includes cattle, buffaloes and oxen.